Updated on May 13, 2021

 Not so long ago, telework was on the list of benefits that some employers were willing to offer to those who requested it.
 So how can you stand out as an employer if telework has become a way of life?

 The watchword: listen to the needs of professional workers and adapt to their new requirements.
-The work world has undergone a transformation in recent months, and priorities are no longer necessarily the same for everyone.
-As an employer, ask yourself about your level of attraction and differentiation based on the following:
+The work world has undergone a transformation during the last year, and priorities are no longer necessarily the same for everyone.
+As an employer, ask yourself about your level of attraction and differentiation based on the following.

 Employer brand and employee experience